-The Small Diameter Bomb increment II program. is the next generation of the lightweight, aerial precision-strike standoff weapon designed with integral capability to accurately strike moving and fixed targets in adverse weather conditions.has awarded the Company (NYSE: RTN) US$450 million for the development and production of /B for the
+The U.S. Air Force has awarded the Raytheon Company (NYSE: RTN) US$450 million for the development and production of GBU-53/B for the Small Diameter Bomb increment II program.
+SDB II is the next generation of the lightweight, aerial precision-strike standoff weapon designed with the integral capability to accurately strike moving and fixed targets in adverse weather conditions.

-The/B incorporates an three-modal seeker featuring millimeter-wave radar, a semi-active laser ( ) and an uncooled imaging infrared.
+The GBU-53/B incorporates a three-modal seeker featuring millimeter-wave radar, a semi-active laser (SAL) and an uncooled imaging infrared.
 The use of an uncooled thermal imager is a unique implementation of such sensor in aerial weapons, demonstrating the maturity and high resolution achieved with bolometric technology.